GlebPilipenko/eslint-prettier/README.md

-# Last update 21 november 2021
+# Last update 28 november 2021

-## Remove all unused code, files, comments, folders, please get clean app, we speak about it on lesson...

 ## If you use Webstorm or PhpStorm => open setting window or ctrl + alt + s, => Editor => Code style => and search field "Hard wrap at" => change value on 90
+## Open setting window, top left in the search field add 'eslint' => (you will see 'Fix Eslint Problems' => add hot key and use it)

 ## Install all packages... (yarn add ~ or ~ npm install) => i did with YARN